shanebp/BP-xProfile-Location/readme.txt

 You can then use the geocode in your preferred Member Map solution.

-Or you may be interested in this BuddyPress **Member Map** solution: [BP Maps for Members](http://www.philopress.com/products/bp-maps-for-members "BP Maps for Members")
+Or you may be interested in this BuddyPress **Member Map** solution: [BP Maps for Members](https://www.philopress.com/products/bp-maps-for-members "BP Maps for Members")

-For BuddyPress **Group Maps**, please see: [BP Maps for Groups](http://www.philopress.com/products/bp-maps-for-groups "BP Maps for Groups")
+For BuddyPress **Group Maps**, please see: [BP Maps for Groups](https://www.philopress.com/products/bp-maps-for-groups "BP Maps for Groups")

-For more information about this plugin, please visit [BP xProfile Location](http://www.philopress.com/products/bp-xprofile-location/ "BP xProfile Location")
+For more information about this plugin, please visit [BP xProfile Location](https://www.philopress.com/products/bp-xprofile-location/ "BP xProfile Location")

 == Installation ==

 1. If you have not entered a Google Maps API Key for one of your other PhiloPress plugins - see the FAQ

 2. Upload the zip on the Plugins > Add screen in wp-admin

 3. Activate the plugin through the 'Plugins' menu in WordPress

+4. Go to wp-admin > Settings > BuddyPress > Options.
+Under 'Profile Settings', find 'Google Maps API key', enter your key and Save

-4. Go to wp-admin > Users > Profile Fields > Add New Field and Create a profile field of Type = Location.
+5. Go to wp-admin > Users > Profile Fields > Add New Field and Create a profile field of Type = Location.